 Montcalm Community College's Continuing Education division provides a wide array of (over 100) courses designed to offer area citizens an opportunity to obtain skills and knowledge in a non-traditional format.
 These courses include, but are not limited to: computer training, art, local history, business skills, yoga and wellness, teacher CEUs, languages, music, and a global awareness series presented by the World Affairs Council of West Michigan.
 MCC also hosts international trips to the community each year.
 The trips have been cancelled since March 2020 due to COVID-19.
-We will have students traveling internationally during the spring of 2025.
+We are hoping to start those again in 2022-23.

-MCC hosts the Ash Lectureship Series, which regularly brings well-known and topical speakers to campus for the benefit of both students and community members.
+MCC hosts the Ash Lectureship "Series, which regularly brings well-known and topical speakers to campus for the benefit of both students and community members.
 The College is a member of West Michigan to offer international programming to the community.
 As part of this program, MCC hosts one of the events for West Michigan.

-To promote personal wellness the activities department also offers nutritional evaluations, personal training, personal workout programs, private swim lessons, aerobic classes, strength training classes, and we also hold senior work classes as well as hold Senior Citizens Day.
+To promote personal wellness the activities department also offers nutritional evals, personal training, personal workout programs, private swim lessons, aerobic classes, strength training classes, and we also hold senior work classes as well as hold Senior Citizens Day.